 - The company asks users who already bought the app to pay for a monthly subscription.
 Developers claim that this is necessary to offset rising server costs and prevent the app from shutting down.

 The answer to “best” will always be relative.
-For delivery drivers with tons of stops, then you’ll want an application with that feature.
-Other users may have other top concerns, such as saving time in navigation or traffic information.
+For delivery teams and drivers with tons of stops, then you’ll want an application with that feature.
+Other users may have other top concerns, such as saving time in navigation or traffic data.

 While there are significant differences between free and pro versions, trying a free version familiarizes you with the user interface.
 You can check the drag and drop capacity, app quality on desktop and mobile devices, ease of use, integration with navigation apps, and other features the route planner app does not have that are critical to your business.

 Choose a route planner app that fits your budget.
 When paying, choose the monthly payment option instead of the annual subscription, especially for products from startup companies and developers.